Jellevanderwerff/rhythmic_universals_in_brain_network_organization/notes/measures.md

 - Then, for each trial, these asynchronies were summed.
 - In the final pp measures, the average was taken within condition.

+## Levenshtein distance
+The Levenshtein distance is a measure of the difference between two sequences.
+It is calculated as the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one word into the other.
+In the context of rhythm, it is the minimum number of single-note edits required to change one rhythm into the other.

+### How was it calculated?
+- We first tempo normalized the response sequence to the stimulus sequence, such that both are of equal duration.
+- Then, we quantized the stimulus and response using a Fourier transform, first concatenating the stimulus and response, and then finding the note duration in milliseconds that could represent a sixteenth note (see other quantized measures for details).

 ## Number of small integer ratios introduced
 Interval ratios represent the relationship between the durations of subsequent intervals.
 If a rhythm consists of two quarternotes, the relationship of the first note duration to the combined duration of the two notes is 0.5.
 Note how for each rhythm with $n$ onsets, $n-1$ intervals and $n-2$ interval ratios.
 The ratio is always represented as a number between 0 and 1.
 It is calculated as $ratio_k = \frac{interval_k}{interval_k + interval_{k+1}}$.